LoganDrdaCS/Tempus-Invictus-Scripts/README.md

 - Sprites
 - All other assets

-The purpose of this repository is to demonstrate the code I have written, nearly from-scratch (and starting from nearly from zero-experience), for this project of mine.
+The purpose of this repository is to demonstrate the code I have written, nearly from-scratch (and starting from nearly zero-experience), for this project of mine.

 ## Table of Contents